HBClab/NiBetaSeries/.joss/paper.md

 Conceptualization of the BetaSeries Method is credited to Jesse Rissman [@Rissman2004], and the LSS method to Benjamin Turner [@Turner2012a] with validation by Jeanette Mumford [@Mumford2012] and Hunar Abdulrahman [@Abdulrahman2016].
-Michelle Voss provided guidance over the entirety of the project.
+Michelle Voss provided guidance over the entirety of the project with funding from the National Institutes of Health (5R01AG055500).
 The organization of the code is indebted to `fmriprep` and their developers/maintainers for inspiration [@Esteban2019].
 Thanks to Neurohackademy for providing new contributors.
+Neurohackademy is funded by the National Institute of Mental Health through a grant to Ariel Rokem and Tal Yarkoni (R25MH112480).
 Finally, all the contributors listed in `zenodo` and `github` have contributed code and intellectual labor to NiBetaSeries pushing the project to new heights.

 # References